Darxo/Hardened/README.md

 ### Reforged

 - Fix various compatibility Issues when trying to start or end Tactical Scenarios
-- Fix crash in Kraken fight when playing at higher combat speed
 - **Calculated Strikes** now works against stunned enemies
 - **Cheap Trick** now works with delayed skill executions (like Lunge or Aimed Shot)
 - The perks **Strengh in Numbers** and **Dynamic Duo** now instantly update the actors stats, if another actor moves adjacent to or away from them